March 1, 2015 Leave a comment

 This is not the glorious victory, over the soldiers of Satan, that the orthodox Christians would have us believe.
 It is more like a desperate hostage negotiation, conducted by police against a terrorist who has kidnapped someone.
 Jesus did not use his supposed omnipotent power to banish the demons from the Earth, as one would expect, as the demons seemed to fear, or to destroy them completely.
 Instead, curiously, he granted their request to move into the herd of pigs.
 Why would Jesus do that?
 He traded the destruction of one man, for the destruction of 2000 pigs.
 This is bargaining, with the forces of pure evil, to get the best possible deal.
 This is not a position of moral supremacy, of supreme omnipotence.
 This is a position of limited power, with a hint of clever calculation.
 This is not a very good way to stop demons from doing further damage, but it is all that Jesus Christ, the embodiment of God on Earth, was able to do.

-There is a confusing passage above, saying that the demons “besought Him much that He would not send them away out of the country.“ It is very interesting to note that the demons were not worried that Jesus would destroy them, completely ending their predatory, destructive, miserable existence.
+There is a confusing passage above, saying that the demons “besought Him much that He would not send them away out of the country.“ First, it is very interesting to note that the demons were not worried that Jesus would destroy them, completely ending their predatory, destructive, miserable existence.
 They were not worried that Jesus would imprison them, or throw them into the Biblical “lake of fire”.
 This implies that the demons did not think that Jesus could destroy them, or imprison them, or do anything to effectively shut them down.
 But they did think that Jesus could banish them from a large area, perhaps from the Earth, which is exactly what Jesus should have done.
 The demons acknowledged that Jesus had a limited advantage over them, at that location and that time, but they were not worried that their mortal enemy had complete power to terminate their predatory activities.

 So there is a deadly game happening here, with many factors that the Bible account did not cover.
 There are many important things happening between the lines of the scriptures, that we must try to discern.